MicrosoftDocs/Dynamics-365-Operations.nb-no/articles/human-resources/index.md

 ## <a name="additional-resources"></a>Tilleggsressurser

 ### <a name="elearning-courses"></a>e-læringskurs

-Gå til [Dynamics 365 Human Resources på Microsoft Learn](/learn/browse/?products=dynamics-human-resources&expanded=dynamics-365) for elektroniske kurs og opplæring.
+Gå til [Dynamics 365 Human Resources](/learn/browse/?products=dynamics-human-resources&expanded=dynamics-365) for elektroniske kurs og opplæring.

 ### <a name="videos"></a>Videoer